krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/CreatingOutlookApp.md

 2. **Remove Unnecessary Scopes**:
    - Remove `Mail.ReadWrite` if it's listed as **Application** permission type
-   - Remove `User.Read` if not required for other purposes
-   - These scopes can interfere with delegated authentication flow
+   - This scope can interfere with delegated authentication flow

 3. **Grant Admin Consent**:
    - After adding/removing scopes, click **Grant admin consent for [Your Organization]**